hugglesfox/reet/README.md

 Every `x` minutes, reet will scream at Cloudflare's API to tell it to update your A records to your current public IP address.

+**NOTE:** Public IP autodetection only works for IPv4 addresses.
+To update an IPv6 address, you must specify it using the `REET_*_IP` environment variable.

 ## Usage

 Reet should be deployed using docker.
 For an example, with a docker `docker-compose.yml` such as: